On day 170 of my 366-day self-care challenge, I explored drinking coffee as an act of self-care.

 I poured a cup of coffee from a freshly brewed carafe and tested the temperature.
 It registered at 160 degrees.

 It turns out that “very hot” is quite hot indeed.
 I don’t know about you, but I find it nearly impossible to gulp–or even drink–coffee at this temperature.
 More often than not, I find myself sipping it or letting it sit for a few minutes before testing it again.

 All of that aside, and perhaps even ironically, drinking coffee was my self-care practice for the day.
 It has become part of my daily routine–one that I look forward to each morning.
-As I sip on my hot (but not too hot) cup of coffee, I review my goals, vision board, and plan for the day.
-Coffee helps me ease into the morning.
+As I sip on my hot (but not too hot) cup of coffee, I review my monthly tracker in my Self-Care Planner*, look over my vision board, and plan for the day.
+Drinking coffee helps me ease into the morning.

 How do you warm up for your day?

 *Living Upp is a participant in affiliate programs, which means we earn a commission from qualifying purchases.
 Pages on this website may include affiliate links to Amazon and other affiliate sites.